Series (stratigraphy)

 Series is a term defining a unit of rock layers formed during a certain interval of time (a chronostratigraphic unit); it is equivalent (but not synonymous) to the term geological epoch (see epoch criteria) which defines the interval of time itself, although the two words are sometimes confused in informal literature.

 Series in the geological timescale

 The geological timescale has all systems in the Phanerozoic eonothem subdivided into series.
-Some of these have their own names, in other cases a system is simply divided into a Lower, Middle and Upper series.
-The Cretaceous system is for example divided into the Upper Cretaceous and Lower Cretaceous series; while the Carboniferous system is divided in the Pennsylvanian and Mississippian series.
-In 2008, the International Commission on Stratigraphy had not yet named all four series of the Cambrian.
+Some of these have their own names; in other cases a system is simply divided into a Lower, Middle and Upper series, with official series being capitalized and unofficial designations (such as "middle Cretaceous") being left uncapitalized.
+The Cretaceous system is, for example, divided into the Upper Cretaceous and Lower Cretaceous Series, while the Carboniferous System is divided into the Pennsylvanian and Mississippian Series.
+As of 2008, the International Commission on Stratigraphy had not yet named all four series of the Cambrian.
 Currently series are limited to the Phanerozoic, but the ICS has stated its intention of subdividing the three systems of the Neoproterozoic (Ediacaran, Cryogenian and Tonian) into stages too.